 1. Do you offer a rush service?
 The answer is no. Transcript requests are processed in the order received and are subject to peak processing periods.
-However, ordering online will ensure the most expeditious method of processing your request.
+However, ordering online (currently enrolled or former with electronic log in credentials or all other students) will ensure the most expeditious method of processing your request.

 2. Since Brown does not offer a rush service, what are my options for expedited delivery?
-Again, order your transcript using the online request method to ensure the quickest processing time.
+Again, order your transcript using the online (currently enrolled or former with electronic log in credentials or all other students) request method to ensure the quickest processing time.
 Also, you can always make your request online and select the FedEx delivery option at your expense.
 While this does not decrease the processing time to produce the transcript it will dramatically reduce the time it will take for delivery and can provide tracking information.
 In addition, for students who enrolled from Fall 1983 - present you can select the electronic PDF delivery option online and that will result in a more expedited delivery option assuming that your recipient will accept electronic transcripts.

 3. What is an e-Transcript and is it available forever?
 An e-Transcript is a digitally signed PDF sent on behalf of Brown University through the National Student Clearinghouse's secure server.
 Once the order is processed two e-mails are sent to the recipient; one with the link to retrieve the document and one with a password to open the document.
 Unretrieved e-transcripts will expire 30 days after they are processed if not opened by the recipient.
 Effective April 26, 2016 once opened the document itself does not expire.

 4. Will my e-Transcript be accepted by the recipient?
 Good question, and that is something that you need to check with the recipient about prior to ordering.
 In addition, if they do accept, make sure you get their e-mail address exactly as it needs to be entered in the on-line system.